korganrivera/silvercheetah/README.md

 Silvercheetah can do the following:
 * scan a folder for Wahoo csv files
-* strip speed values from each file
-* calculate FTP and TSS from speed values
+* calculate NP, FTP, IF, and TSS from speed values
 * interpolates missing workouts
 * calculate ATL, CTL, TSB from TSS values
 * write these to tss.log

 I've set my Wahoo Fitness app to share csv files to a folder in Dropbox.

-Silvercheetah can be set to run with inotify or cron.
+Silvercheetah can be set to run automatically with `incron` when new files are uploaded.

-tss.log can be displayed using gnuplot if you want.
+tss.log data can be displayed using gnuplot if you want.

 ## HOW TO USE
 * run `./silvercheetah`